An Official Web Site for New Hampshire Government

 Influence

-• Refuse all gifts, including invitations to conferences, meals, etc., which may reasonably be inferred to have been offered for the purpose of influencing the discharge of one's duties or which would result in a pecuniary benefit being derived from any person appearing or likely to appear before the Commission.
-Inexpensive gifts for speaking at a conference, working lunches and the like are acceptable.
+• Refuse all gifts, including invitations to conferences, meals, etc., which may reasonably be inferred to have been offered for the purpose of influencing the discharge of one’s duties or which would result in a pecuniary benefit being derived from any person appearing or likely to appear before the Commission.

 • Do not use one's position to extract any advantage or to influence others, within or without the Commission, to act for one's personal benefit.